-Applicatio n for 1915(c) HCBS Waiver: PA.0386.R04.11 - Jul 01, 2022 (as of Jul 01, 2022) Page 266 of 352 Appendi x E: Participant Direction of Services E-1: Overview (3 of 13) d.
-Elec etion of Participant Direction.
-Election of participant direction is subject to the following policy y (select one): Waiver is designed to support only individuals who want to direct their services.
-The waiver is designed to afford every participant (or the participant's representative elect to direct waiver services.
-Alternate service delivery methods are available for padecide not to direct their services.
-The waiver is designed to offer participants (or their representatives) the opportunit all of their services, subject to the following criteria specified by the state.
-Alternate smethods are available for participants who decide not to direct their services or do n service delivery Specify the criteria e.
+Application for 1915(c) HCBS Waiver: PA.0386.R04.12 - A Apr 01, 2023 (as of Apr 01, 2023) Page 265 of 351 Appendix E: Participant Direction of Services E-1: Overview (3 of 13) d.
+Election of Participant Direction.
+Election of participant direction is subject to the following policy ((select one): Waiver is designed to support only individual ls who want to direct their services.
+The waiver is designed to afford every partici elect to direct waiver services.
+Alternate servi decide not to direct their services.
+The waiver is designed to offer participants (eall of their services, subject to the following comethods are available for participants who de riteria specified by the state.
+Alternate ser rvice delivery Specify the criteria e.
 Information Furnished to Participant.
 Specify: (a) the information about participant direction opportunities (e.g., the benefits of participant direction, participant responsibilities, and potential liabilities) that is provided to the participant (or the participant's representative) to inform decision-making concerning the election of participant direction; (b) the entity or entities responsible for furnishing this information; and, (c) how and when this information is provided on a timely basis.